• 📖 Cover

 Key takeaway

-Background: Measuring Similarity
+Measuring Similarity

 Every clustering algorithm rests on a single foundational question: how do we define “similar”?
 Before any algorithm can group points, it needs a ruler — a distance measure that assigns a number to every pair of observations.
 Smaller number means more similar; larger number means more different.
 The choice of ruler profoundly shapes the clusters you obtain.